nss-copper-dragonflies/BangazonAPI/README.md

 - Methods in the controller are performing
 - Developer can now GET single, GET all, POST, PUT, and DELETE all Payment Types.

+## Product Resource
+- Author: Allison Collins
+- Was assigned the Product issue ticket
+- Wrote the integration tests, Controller, and Model for the Ticket
+- All tests are passing
+- Methods in the controller are performing
+- Developer can now GET single, GET all, POST, PUT, and DELETE all Products.

 ## Technologies Used To Build This Application
 - C#
 - Xunit as testing framework